 As a fund manager, we continue to engage in stockholder activism, pressing companies to adopt best practices on a range of environmental, social and corporate governance topics.
-This activism could cause increased scrutiny over our own environmental, social and corporate governance activities, particularly as a public bank.
+This activism could cause increased scrutiny over our own environmental, social and corporate governance activities.
 Any failure, or perceived failure, in our ability to maintain environmental, social and corporate governance best practices could damage our reputation adversely affecting our business, results of operations or financial condition.